-*This is a growing list.
-Please contact firstname.lastname@example.org if a market is incorrect or missing.
+*These are growing lists.
+Please contact firstname.lastname@example.org if a market is missing or needs to be updated.

 Indiana Farmers Market Map

 The data and this map are from the USDA’s National Farmers Market Directory.